kolex24/supply-chain-performance-analysis/README.md

 - Defect Rate
 - Order Quantity

-Business Questions
+Business Questions:

-How is the business performing?
+- How is the business performing?
-Which supplier contributes the most revenue?
+- Which supplier contributes the most revenue?
-Which region generates the highest revenue?
+- Which region generates the highest revenue?
-Which product generates the most revenue?
+- Which product generates the most revenue?

+Sales Performance

+KPIs
+- Number of Product Sold
+- Production Volume
+- Price
+- Availability
--
+- Revenue

+Business Questions:
+- Which region have the most number of product sold?
+- Which product generate the highest production volume and price?
+- Which product generate the most most revenue?
+- Which customer demographic contribute the most to the revenue?
+---